🇧🇦 Bosnia & Herzegovina · FBiH / RS Banking Agencies · Digital Assets

 Bosnia & Herzegovina's Dual-Entity Crypto Framework

-Bosnia & Herzegovina presents a distinctive regulatory landscape shaped by its complex constitutional structure.
+Bosnia & Herzegovina presents a distinctive regulatory environment shaped by its complex constitutional structure.
 The Dayton Agreement created a state composed of two autonomous Entities — the Federation of Bosnia and Herzegovina (FBiH) and Republika Srpska (RS) — each with its own legislative and regulatory apparatus, including separate banking agencies.
 For crypto businesses, this means the licensing pathway depends entirely on which Entity is chosen for incorporation.

 Digital asset regulation in BiH is in an active development phase.
 Both entities have moved to implement FATF-aligned anti-money laundering requirements for virtual asset service providers, following the FATF's inclusion of VASPs in its Recommendations.
 The FBiH Banking Agency (FBA) and the RS Banking Agency (BARS) are the respective supervisory authorities for financial services including digital asset activities in their territories.